osawa-naotaka/unisearch/example/next/01.basic/README.md

-# staticseek Basic Example (Next.js)
+# Basic Integration Guide for Next.js

-A working demo of this implementation is available at [staticseek-next-basic.pages.dev](https://staticseek-next-basic.pages.dev/).
+This guide demonstrates how to integrate staticseek into a Next.js application.
+You can find the complete implementation in our [GitHub repository](https://github.com/osawa-naotaka/staticseek/tree/main/example/next/01.basic) and see it in action at our [live demo](https://staticseek-next-basic.pages.dev/).

-## Getting Started
+## Development Setup

-To run the development server locally:
+To start the local development server:

 ```bash
 npm install
 npm run dev
 ```

-Navigate to [http://localhost:3000](http://localhost:3000) in your browser to view the application.
+Visit [http://localhost:3000](http://localhost:3000) to view the application.

-## Deployment
+## Production Deployment

-This example is optimized for static file deployment.
-To generate and deploy the static files:
+This project is optimized for static file hosting.
+To generate and deploy static files:

 ```bash
 npm install